 At no point whist in the care of Learning Hive, should any student under the age of 16 be left unsupervised at any Learning Hive school.
 Please refer to the Failure to Collect policy for information relating to the safeguarding of children before and after a Learning Hive session.

 There are six main elements to our policy:

-We recognise that because of the day-to-day contact with children, Learning Hive staff have all received ‘Safeguarding & Child Protection’ training and therefore, have the knowledge and skills to observe the outward signs of ‘need’.
+We recognise that because of the day-to-day contact with children, Learning Hive staff have all received ‘Level 2 Safeguarding’ training and therefore, have the knowledge and skills to observe the outward signs of ‘need’.
 The Learning Hive will therefore:

-We will follow the procedures set out by the Local Safeguarding Children Board and take account of guidance issued by the Department for Education to:
+We will follow the procedures set out by the Local Safeguarding Children Board and take account of guidance issued by the Department for Education ‘Keeping Children Safe in Education’ to: